slewsys/ed/README.md

 ed -i -e ',s/old/new/' file
 ```

-Note the difference here: `sed` commands are applied to every input
+Note the difference: `sed` commands are applied to every input
 line by default, whereas `ed` requires an explicit range.

 Each `ed` expression argument is placed on a line by itself.
 So the